-So, while you may have the resources to run long distances, it may not be certain that your tendon tissue is ready for it and the risk-off injuries is in the red area.
-Therefore, first increase the amount of your running training and then the speed.
+So, while you may have the resources to run long distances, it may not be certain that your tendon tissue is ready for it and the risk-off injuries are in the red area.
+Therefore, first, increase the amount of your running training and then the speed.
 When you have a surplus on the short runs, you can gradually increase the distance.
 Then your pace can begin to increases

 How to choose the right running shoes?